-As discussed under "The Types of Accounts/Products We Manage" in Item 4 of this brochure, Federated Global Investment Management Corp. serves as investment adviser, co-adviser, or sub-adviser to domestic and foreign funds (i.e., Pooled Investment Vehicles) and Investment Companies managed and/or distributed by the Federated Advisory Companies or their affiliates, as well as to other non-affiliated funds and accounts.
-When we act as a co-adviser, Federated Global Investment Management Corp. and another Federated Advisory Company are jointly responsible for providing Investment Supervisory Services to the Investment Company.
+As discussed under "The Types of Accounts/Products We Manage" in Item 4 of this brochure, Federated Investment Counseling serves as investment adviser or sub-adviser to domestic and foreign funds (i.e., Pooled Investment Vehicles) managed and/or distributed by the Federated Advisory Companies or their affiliates, as well as to other non-affiliated funds and accounts.
+Federated Investment Counseling also may from time to time provide advisory services to Private Investment Companies.
 As discussed under "Fees and Compensation" in Item 5 of this brochure, we may charge our advisory clients a fee other than the fund's fees on assets which are invested in U.S. registered funds which we or other Federated Advisory Companies may advise.
-Under appropriate circumstances, Federated Global Investment Management Corp. also may advise our clients to invest assets in certain Affiliated Investment Vehicles (i.e., Investment Companies, Private Investment Companies, or Pooled Investment Vehicles advised by us or other Federated Advisory Companies).
-Except as discussed under "Conflicts of Interest Relating to Affiliated Investment Vehicles" in Item 6 of this brochure, our clients can pay the fees and expenses charged or assessed by any Investment Companies, Private Investment Companies or Pooled Investment Vehicles to the extent that we invest our clients' assets in Investment Companies, Private Investment Companies and Pooled Investment Vehicles, including those (such as Affiliated Investment Vehicles) that are managed by, are distributed by or receive services from Federated Global Investment Management Corp., the other Federated Advisory Companies or other affiliated companies.
+Under appropriate circumstances, Federated Investment Counseling also may advise our clients to invest assets in certain Affiliated Investment Vehicles (i.e., Investment Companies, Private Investment Companies, or Pooled Investment Vehicles advised by us or other Federated Advisory Companies).
+Except as discussed under "Conflicts of Interest Relating to Affiliated Investment Vehicles" in Item 6 of this brochure, our clients can pay the fees and expenses charged or assessed by any Investment Companies, Private Investment Companies or Pooled Investment Vehicles to the extent that we invest our clients' assets in Investment Companies, Private Investment Companies and Pooled Investment Vehicles, including those (such as Affiliated Investment Vehicles) that are managed by, are distributed by or receive services from Federated Investment Counseling, the other Federated Advisory Companies or other affiliated companies.

-Federated Global Investment Management Corp. also has certain related persons who are general partners, members or trustees of certain family limited partnerships, limited liability companies or trusts or similar family entities.
+Federated Investment Counseling also has certain related persons who are general partners, members or trustees of certain family limited partnerships, limited liability companies or trusts or similar family entities.

 (Please refer to "Performance-Based Fees and Side by Side Management" (including "Conflicts of Interest Relating to Affiliated Investment Vehicles") in Item 6 of this brochure for a discussion of conflicts of interest that arise as a result of these relationships.)